bonifield/logstash-to-splunk/README.md

 Settings --> Data inputs --> HTTP Event Collector --> Global Settings (top right)

-*this is where you will decide which source type this token is written to at index time (you cannot create a new source type from this panel, so have one ready before this step)*
+*these default source type settings will not affect which actual source type this token is written to, as we will change that in the following step (note you cannot create a new source type from this panel)*

-	# note HTTP Event Collector is where the token can be retrieved again if needed
+	# note HTTP Event Collector settings screen is where the token can be retrieved again if needed
 	All Tokens: Enabled
 	Default Source Type: Structured --> _json
 	Default Index: logstash